critterandguitari/Microphone_Manual/manual.md

 ## How to Use:
 1. **Before operating, remove the paper tab from underneath the battery.**
 2. Situate the microphone on a mic stand or other device.
 Loosening the thumb screw in the mic stand allows for the stand to pivot.
 Be sure to tighten it again!
-3. Connect a cable with 1/4" plug to the mic's 1/4" jack and to the subsequent device in your signal chain (mixer, recorder, pedals, etc.)
+3. Connect a monophonic cable with a 1/4" plug to the mic's 1/4" jack and to the subsequent device in your signal chain (mixer, recorder, pedals, etc.)
 4. Ready to capture sound!
 Basic rule of thumb: start with the **low gain range** selected and with the fine tune adjustment potentiometer set to low (turned left).
 Increase gain pot until your sound is heard at an agreeable level.
 If it isn’t, turn potentiometer down (to left) and switch range to High.
 Then slowly increase pot…

 **Replacing battery**: use the square hole opposite battery slot and a paper clip (or similar tool) to push battery out.
 Be sure to turn mic off to save battery life!